Genesis 12–17; Abraham 1–2

 There is Spiritual Safety in Following the Lord’s Prophet.

-• In your own words, tell the story of Noah and the ark (see “Noah and His Family” in Old Testament Stories; see also “Follow the Prophet,” Children’s Songbook, 110–11, verse 3).
-Help the children act out parts of the story—for example, by pretending to use a tool to build the ark or walking like animals entering the ark.
+• Most children love the story of Noah and the ark.
+Consider giving your children opportunities to share what they know about it.
+To help them, you could use the pictures in this outline, “Noah and His Family” in Old Testament Stories (22–25), and the third verse of “Follow the Prophet” (Children’s Songbook, 110–11).
+Your children might enjoy acting out parts of the story—for example, by pretending to use a tool to build the ark or walking like animals entering the ark.

-• Help the children choose verses from Genesis 6:14–227–8that they could depict in a drawing.
-Use their drawings to teach them the story of Noah.
+You could use the below pictures or help the children choose verses from Genesis 6:14–227–8 that they could depict in a drawing, and have them take turns using their drawings to teach them the story of Noah.
 Ask the children to share what they learn from the story.

 Friend March 2018 “Noah”